-Risk Description Hazard Cause of Potential Failure Likelihood Consequence Risk Score General Risks Pressure problems as a result of leakage caused by corrosion Loss of pressure Resulting from leakage due to corrosion of copper pipework due to lack of protection or maintenance • Med 6 General Risks Loss of pressure as a result of leakage Loss of supply Loss of pressure Due to leakage due to inadequate leakage control/poor maintenance.
-Med High 6 General Risks Loss of supply or pressure or contamination of water in supply as a result of fire service tackling a fire Loss of supply Loss of pressure Microbiological contamination Chemical contamination Due to high flow rate or changes in flow patterns, or loss of disinfectant contact time or disturbance of sediment Med High 6 General Risks Pressure problems caused by PRV failure Loss of pressure High pressure Pressure fluctuation due to the failure of PRV.
+Risk Description Hazard Cause of Potential Failure Likelihood Consequence Risk Score General Risks Pressure problems as a result of leakage caused by corrosion Loss of pressure Resulting from leakage due to corrosion of copper pipework due to lack of protection or maintenance Med 6 General Risks Loss of pressure as a result of leakage Loss of supply Loss of pressure Due to leakage due to inadequate leakage control/poor maintenance.
+Med High 6 General Risks , and the second Loss of supply Loss of pressure Microbiological contamination Chemical contamination Due to high flow rate or changes in flow patterns, or loss of disinfectant contact time or disturbance of sediment Med High 6 General Risks Pressure problems caused by PRV failure Loss of pressure High pressure Pressure fluctuation due to the failure of PRV.
 Med High 6 Pumping Station Risks Failure to meet demand due to insufficient pumping capacity Loss of supply Low pressure Due to pumps operating below rating or inadequately sized.
 Low High 3